fenago/ansible-course/md/Lab_8.md

-2. Now, if you run this play, you will see that it performs all the operations on each host simultaneously, as we have fewer hosts than the default number of forks---[5].
+2. Now, if you run this play, you will see that it performs all the operations on each host simultaneously, as we have fewer hosts than the default number of forks --- [5].
 This behavior is normal for Ansible, but not really what we want as our users will experience service outage: